costquestassociates/cqazapi-pytools/README.md

 # cqazapi-pytools

 * This is a python class providing easier access to CostQuest APIs.
-* The APIs are documented at https://developer.costquest.com
+* API definitions are at https://developer.costquest.com
 * Documentation is available at https://costquestassociates.github.com/cqazapi-documentation

 ## Usage